uwcse440/web-cse440-au14/_assignments/assignment3/index.md

 - Submit detailed images of your current paper prototype, as revised in this process.
 Include both:
   - An overview image that shows your entire paper prototype.
   - Detailed images showing each component as you walk through your two primary tasks.

+- Present your plan for the remainder of your usability tests.
+Describe who you will target for participation, what goals you have for the additional tests, planned roles for each team member, and any new approaches you will employ.

 ### Submission